hoppscotch/hoppscotch/README.md

  - Copy generated request code to clipboard
  - Import cURL

-:electric_plug: **Web Socket**: Establish full-duplex communication channels over a single TCP connection
+🔌 **Web Socket**: Establish full-duplex communication channels over a single TCP connection

  -  Send and receive data

-:closed_lock_with_key: **Authentication**: Allows to identity the end user
+🔐 **Authentication**: Allows to identity the end user

 **Types:**
  - None
  - Basic authentication using username and password
  - Token based authentication

-:loudspeaker: **Headers**: Describes the format the body of your request is being sent as
+📢 **Headers**: Describes the format the body of your request is being sent as

-:mailbox: **Parameters**: Use request parameters to set varying parts in simulated requests
+📫 **Parameters**: Use request parameters to set varying parts in simulated requests

-:page_with_curl: **Request Body**: Used to send and receive data via the REST API
+📃 **Request Body**: Used to send and receive data via the REST API

 **Options:**
  - Set Content Type
  - Toggle between RAW input and parameter list

-:wave: **Responses**: Contains the status line, headers and the message/response body
+👋 **Responses**: Contains the status line, headers and the message/response body

  - Copy response to clipboard
  - View preview for HTML responses

 _HTML responses have "Preview HTML" feature_

-:alarm_clock: **History**: Request entries are synced with local session storage to reuse with a single click
+⏰ **History**: Request entries are synced with local session storage to reuse with a single click

 **Fields**
  - Timestamp